Projective deformations of weakly orderable hyperbolic Coxeter orbifolds: Preliminary

 Let $V$ be an $(n+1)$--dimensional real vector space and let $V^*$ its dual vector space.

 Let $O$ denote the origin of $V$.
 A {\em cone} $C$ in $V$ is a subset of $V$ where $O \in C$ so that if any point $v \in V$ is in $C$, then $s v \in C$ for each $s > 0$.
-The definition of {\em convex cone} in \cite{Vinberg71} in our term is the following: A cone $C$ in $V$ is a {\em convex cone} if $\Pi(C - \{O\})$ is a convex set in $\PS$.
+In our terms, the definition of {\em convex cone} in \cite{Vinberg71} is the following: A cone $C$ in $V$ is a {\em convex cone} if $\Pi(C - \{O\})$ is a convex set in $\PS$.

-A \emph{reflection} $R$ is an element of order $2$ of $\SL$ which is the identity on a hyperplane.
+A \emph{reflection} $R$ is an element of order $2$ of $\SL$ which is the identity on a hyperplane of $V$.
 All reflections are of the form

-for some linear functional $\alpha \in V^*$ and a vector $b \in V$ with $\alpha(b)=2$ and are in $\SL$.
+for some linear functional $\alpha \in V^*$ and a vector $b \in V$ with $\alpha(b)=2$, and are in $\SL$.
 Observe that the kernel of $\alpha$ is the subspace $U$ of fixed points of $R$ and $b$ is the \emph{reflection vector}, ie an eigenvector corresponding to the eigenvalue $-1$.
 Hence a reflection has a subspace of codimension-one in $\PS$ as the set of fixed points and the point corresponding to the reflection vector is sent to its antipode, called the {\em antipodal fixed point}.